JeventJN/XMaS/README.md

 ### Non-Member:
-- To become a Non-Member user, Guests must register on the website by providing personal information such as their name, Employee ID (NIP), program they are following, phone number, password, and profile photo.
-After entering the registration data, guests will receive an OTP (One-Time Password) for verification.
+- To become a Non-Member user, Guests must register on the website by providing personal information such as their name, employee ID (NIP), program they are following, phone number, password, and profile photo.
+After entering the registration data, Guests will receive an OTP (One-Time Password) for verification.
 ![WhatsApp Image 2023-07-21 at 14 50 39](https://github.com/FrenricoChang/XMaS/assets/99463854/fa24eff6-8aed-479a-9d78-263200c6cf0e)

     https://github.com/FrenricoChang/XMaS/assets/99463854/6b209103-f3f5-44bc-9b1c-0f3f7200bb24

-- Non-Members can directly log in using their Employee ID (NIP) and registered password.
+- Non-Members can directly log in using their employee ID (NIP) and registered password.

     https://github.com/FrenricoChang/XMaS/assets/99463854/2e27f6a8-2167-4c32-b2b8-05ab82d08dab

-- On the home page for Non-Members, there is a different banner than the one shown to guests.
+- On the Home Page for Non-Members, there is a different banner than the one shown to Guests.
 ![image](https://github.com/FrenricoChang/XMaS/assets/99463854/d017d85e-7ad8-4ab3-beb2-e1a52c4c9894)

     https://github.com/FrenricoChang/XMaS/assets/99463854/c4d26d3f-d8c7-4c52-b30b-afbef00d0ba4